FAQ’s

 If your product does not contain water: only minimal stability testing is required, such as 1 month at home, in various locations.
 This will give you evidence to start with a shelf life of 6 months, and as you gain more data you can extend it further.

-Why do I have to specify a supplier of my raw materials?
 What if I want to change a supplier in the future?

 When I review a recipe I sometimes need some clues as to exactly what the ingredient is, and the supplier’s details can help with that (eg I can look on the supplier’s website, or I might have come across the ingredient from that supplier before).